A generalisation of the signal-to-noise ratio using proper scoring rules: Mathematical framework

 \subsection{Proper scoring rules}

-Let $E$ be some space which, for the purpose of this paper, can be taken as either the Euclidean space $\R^d$ or simply a finite set $\{e_1, \ldots, e_K\}$.
-Further, let $\mu, \nu$ be probability distributions over $E$ which the reader might think of as densities (in the case of $E = \R^d$) or probability vectors (of dimension $K$ in the case of $E = \{e_1, \ldots, e_K\}$).
-A {\em scoring rule} over $E$ is a function $s(\mu, y)$ taking as input such a probability distribution $\mu$, and some $y \in E$ which is a possible value for the observation or verification.
+Let $E$ be some space that will host the {\em verification, that is, the variable to be forecast.
+For the purpose of this paper, $E$ can be taken as either the Euclidean space $\R^d$ or simply a finite set $\{e_1, \ldots, e_K\}$.} Further, let $\mu, \nu$ be probability distributions over $E$ which the reader might think of as densities (in the case of $E = \R^d$) or probability vectors (of dimension $K$ in the case of $E = \{e_1, \ldots, e_K\}$).
+In the geosciences, probability distributions are often represented as ensembles.
+Although ensembles provide an accurate representation of the underlying distribution function only in the limit of infinitely many ensemble members, the reader may think of our distributions as ensembles with arbitrarily many members.
+A {\em scoring rule} over $E$ is a function $s(\mu, y)$ taking as input such a probability distribution $\mu$, and some $y \in E$ which is a possible value for the verification.
 The value $s(\mu, y)$ measures how well $\mu$ forecasts $y$.
 We adopt the convention of {\em negatively oriented} scores: a smaller score indicates a better forecast.

 For any scoring rule $s$ and probability distributions $\mu, \nu$ we define the associated \emph{expected score}